didacs/tbChaSIn/README.md

   [-with-report report.html] \
   # this option configures the pipeline for running locally
   -profile local \
+  # this option configures the pipeline to run with "prod" or "dev" docker images
+  # use "prod" if you are unsure which images to use.
+  -profile {dev|prod}
   # this option only required on ARM Mac
   [-profile rosetta] \
   # this option only required on linux systems where it is required to run docker as root